 We meet up with our guide for a full-day sightseeing tour of Kyoto using public transportation.
 Start with a visit to Sanjusangendo, renowned for its 1,001 statues of Kannon, the goddess of mercy.
 Continue to Kiyomizu Temple, a UNESCO World Heritage site offering stunning views of the city.
 Explore the historic Gion district, famous for its traditional wooden machiya houses and as the center of geisha culture.
 Conclude the day with a visit to Nishiki Market, Kyoto's bustling culinary hub.
 (B)

 Transfer to Nara by train with our guide.
 Our sightseeing tour will begin on foot and by bus, exploring the historic and cultural highlights of Nara.
+We will, explore Nara on foot and public transportation.
 We will visit the iconic Todaiji Temple, home to the Great Buddha, and the serene Kasuga Taisha Shrine, famous for its hundreds of bronze and stone lanterns.
 Next, we will continue to Kofukuji Temple, a symbol of the city’s rich heritage, and enjoy a leisurely stroll through Naramachi, the charming old town known for its traditional merchant houses.
 After the tour, we will return to our hotel in Kyoto by train.
 (B)

 Embark on another day of exciting sightseeing Kyoto with our guide, via public transportation.
 Begin with a visit to Arashiyama, where we’ll stroll through the serene Bamboo Forest and cross the iconic Togetsukyo Bridge.
 Next, explore the historic Tenryuji Temple, a UNESCO World Heritage site known for its stunning Zen garden.
 Conclude the day with a visit to the magnificent Kinkakuji Pavilion, also known as the Golden Pavilion, an iconic symbol of Kyoto.
 (B)

 Enjoy a morning sightseeing tour of Kyoto with our guide using public transportation.
 First, we will visit Nijo-jo Castle, a UNESCO World Heritage Site renowned for its historical significance as a former residence of the Tokugawa shoguns.
 The castle is famous for its "nightingale floors," which chirp when walked upon to alert inhabitants of intruders.
 After the visit, we will walk back to the hotel for luggage pickup before transferring to Osaka by public transportation.
-Upon arrival, we will explore Osaka's highlights, starting with Osaka Castle, a symbol of the city with a rich history tied to the unification of Japan in the 16th century.
+Walk to our hotel and pick up our luggage.
+Following that we have an interesting half day sightseeing of Osaka using public transportation.
+We will explore Osaka's highlights, starting with Osaka Castle, a symbol of the city with a rich history tied to the unification of Japan in the 16th century.
 We will then head to the vibrant Dotonbori district, famous for its neon lights, street food, and lively atmosphere.
 The tour will conclude with hotel check-in.

 Overnight: Hotel in Osaka (2 nights) (B)

-We will begin our full-day sightseeing tour of Hiroshima and Miyajima by meeting our guide in the hotel lobby.
-We will transfer to Shin-Osaka Station and board the Shinkansen to Hiroshima, a journey of approximately 2.5 hours.
+Today we have a full-day sightseeing of Hiroshima and Miyajima.
+We will transfer to Shin-Osaka Station by public transportation and board the Shinkansen Bullet Train to Hiroshima, a journey of approximately 2.5 hours.
 Upon arrival, we will visit the Peace Memorial Park, home to the Peace Memorial Museum and the Atomic Bomb Dome, both powerful symbols of Hiroshima’s tragic history.
 Next, we will take a ferry to Miyajima, where we will explore the famous Itsukushima Shrine, known for its iconic "floating" torii gate.
-Afterward, we will return to Hiroshima Station and take the Shinkansen back to Osaka (approximately 2.5 hours), where the tour will conclude at our hotel.
+Return to Hiroshima Station by ferry and local train before taking the Shinkansen back to Osaka (approximately 2.5 hours), where the tour will conclude at our hotel.
 (B)

 Departure Dates & Prices